d4n3sh/thedaneshproject/content/posts/2009-02-12-linux-cheat-sheet-by-fosswire.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-1258" title="unix-linux-command-reference-fosswire" src="/wp-content/uploads/2009/02/unix-linux-command-reference-fosswire.png" alt="unix-linux-command-reference-fosswire" width="460" height="595" />][1]

-Here&#8217;s a good Linux cheat sheet to get you started in Linux.
+Here's a good Linux cheat sheet to get you started in Linux.
 Thanks to [FOSSwire][2] for coming up with it.

 Download it from [here][2] or [here][3].